barxilly/RevisedLM/README.md

 > **Disclaimer**
 >
 > :warning: This README was **AI generated** and may contain mistakes or incomplete information.
-A human-written README will replace this soon.
+A human-written README will replace this at some point.

 RevisedLM is a macOS app for AI-powered quiz and revision practice.
 It generates multiple-choice and quick-fire questions on any topic using OpenAI or custom APIs, with difficulty selection and progress tracking.